 The role of typography in design

 Can you think of at least one example of web or mobile design without copy elements?
 It’s difficult, right?
 Still, just a presence of copy in the interface is not enough for effective UI and positive UX.
 Copy and its appearance should be well-thought otherwise it may spoil the design.
 There are designers who ignore typography studies because they think it’s too difficult to understand so it isn’t worth spending much time.
-However, typography is an essential part of the effective design.
+However, typography is an essential part of effective design.
 Let’s see why.

 People got used to receiving the majority of information in text form and designers need to make this process easy and productive.
 The basic knowledge of typography can help to comprehend the peculiarities of font visual presentation and its influence on users perception.

-The effective copy is a key to the powerful design.
+The effective copy is key to the powerful design.
 Its effectiveness depends not only on its content but also on how it is presented.
-Font size, width, color, and text structure — all of that matter.
-Designers can transfer certain mood or message by choosing appropriate fonts and the ways of their presentation.
+Font size, width, color, and text structure – all of that matter.
+Designers can transfer a certain mood or message by choosing appropriate fonts and the ways of their presentation.
 This way typography helps design to communicate with people.
-Visual performance and readability of copy in digital products have the great impact on user experience.
+Visual performance and readability of copy in digital products have a great impact on user experience.
 If fonts are badly legible, people can face problems with navigation or even worse can’t use it at all.
-Today poor user experience in digital products is unforgiven since users can easily find the better alternative.
+Today poor user experience in digital products is unforgiven since users can easily find a better alternative.